apache/activemq-website/src/components/classic/documentation/replicated-leveldb-store.md

 > **Version Compatibility**
 >
-> Available as of ActiveMQ Classic 5.9.0.
+> Available as of ActiveMQ 5.9.0.

 How it works.
 -------------